Facebook's back, but WhatsApp and Instagram still down in widespread outage

-Facebook is back up for some people, but WhatsApp and Instagram continue to be down in a widespread outage that has lasted more than six hours on Monday, disrupting communications for the company's roughly 3 billion users.
+Facebook, WhatsApp and Instagram are starting to come back online after a widespread outage lasted more than six hours on Monday, disrupting communications for the company's roughly 3 billion users.

+"To the huge community of people and businesses around the world who depend on us: we're sorry.
+We've been working hard to restore access to our apps and services and are happy to report they are coming back online now.
+Thank you for bearing with us," Facebook said in a tweet.

 The three social networks -- all owned by Facebook -- started having issues around 11:40 a.m.
 ET, according to Down Detector, a crowdsourced website that tracks online outages.